immcantation/dowser/docs/vignettes/Removing-Problematic-Sequences-Vignette.md

 ftrees <- scaleBranches(getTrees(fclones))

 plotTrees(ftrees, tipsize="duplicate_count", tips="biopsy", scale=1)[[1]] +
-  geom_tiplab(size=3) + xlim(0, 55)
+  geom_tiplab(size=3) + xlim(0, 75)
 ```

 ![plot of chunk Removing-Problematic-Sequences-Vignette-7](figure/Removing-Problematic-Sequences-Vignette-7-1.png)

-Most of the comb tips around `GN5SHBT07H5AOD` are gone, along with the secondary artifact at `GN5SHBT08H9MGK`, leaving a tree that better reflects genuine diversification.
+Most of the comb tips around `GN5SHBT07H5AOD` and `GN5SHBT08H9MGK` are gone.

 ### Choosing parameters

 * `dup_count_thresh`: minimum `duplicate_count` for a sequence to be treated as a potential comb source.
 Raising it makes filtering more conservative.
 * `exponent`: how aggressively nearby sequences are cut.
-At `exponent=1`, a child needs a duplicate count ratio below 1/100 of its neighbor's to be cut at Hamming distance 1 (1/1000 at distance 2). `exponent=2` is stricter still (1/1000 at distance 1), removing fewer sequences.
+At `exponent=1`, a child needs a duplicate count ratio below 1/100 of its neighbor's to be cut at Hamming distance 1 (1/1000 at distance 2). `exponent=2` is less strict, requiring 1/1000 at distance 1, removing fewer sequences.
 * `gap`: gap penalty for the Hamming distance calculation. `gap=0` (default) ignores gaps.
-* `id`, `seq`, `clone`, `duplicate`: column names, for data not in standard AIRR format.
+* `id`, `seq`, `clone`, `duplicate`: column names, and by default are set to the standard AIRR format.

-This function is experimental — visually compare trees before and after filtering, as above, to confirm it's removing artifacts rather than genuine clonal members.

 ## Recommended order

-Putting this all together, a typical cleaning pipeline looks like:
+Putting this all together, a typical pipeline might look like:

 1. `filterPartialSeqs` on the raw AIRR/Change-O data, before clonal clustering.
 2. Clonal clustering (for example with [SCOPer](https://scoper.readthedocs.io)), which assigns `clone_id`.